Acts & Regulations

 You can get an application form in the following ways:

-• You can send in a hard copy or submit the completed application to the Board electronically, along with the applicable fee (see Price below).
+• Applications and supporting documentation can be submitted through the new online applicant and licensee portal found here.
+Alternatively, you can send in a hard copy or submit the completed application to the Board electronically by, along with the applicable fee (see Price below), and supporting documentation..

 The apprenticeship includes academic and practical training, and both written and practical examinations.